Can anybody be dismissed forthwith... when the service agreement mentions Termination with 3 months' notice.

 Dear Rajiv,

-' Dismissal ' is one among the methods of termination of the services of an employee irrespective of his employment capacity by the employer but carries with it a stigmatic connotation which generally acts as a bar on his future employment elsewhere.
+'Dismissal' is one among the methods of termination of the services of an employee irrespective of his employment capacity by the employer but carries with it a stigmatic connotation which generally acts as a bar on his future employment elsewhere.

-As such, it should be preceded with a formal disciplinary proceedings based on the principles of natural justice as laid down in the service regulations or the contract of employment.
+As such, it should be preceded with formal disciplinary proceedings based on the principles of natural justice as laid down in the service regulations or the contract of employment.

-In the case of employees of superior cadre like supervisory, administrative or managerial cadre also, if the employer wants to dispense with his services by way of dismissal, he cannot act arbitrarily without giving a reasonable opportunity to the delinquent prior to dismissal as suggested by Mr.Dinesh for an aggrieved employee may knock the doors of the Civil Court for breach of the contract of employment.
-However, it need not be an elaborate procedure as in the case of an employee falling within the purview of the ID Act,1947.
+In the case of employees of a superior cadre like supervisory, administrative, or managerial cadre also, if the employer wants to dispense with his services by way of dismissal, he cannot act arbitrarily without giving a reasonable opportunity to the delinquent prior to dismissal as suggested by Mr. Dinesh, for an aggrieved employee may knock the doors of the Civil Court for breach of the contract of employment.
+However, it need not be an elaborate procedure as in the case of an employee falling within the purview of the ID Act, 1947.
 In such a case, it is better to strictly follow the unilateral separation clause of the contract of employment in letter and spirit.
 However, as the relation between the employer and managerial cadre employee is of fiduciary in nature, the employer may institute criminal action against such employee depending on the gravity of the misconduct and initiate simultaneous disciplinary action and dismiss him.
-Therefore, factual differences play a vital role in the dismissal of superior cadre employees and the employer has to dispassionately weigh all the options before him and decide whether it is enough to get rid of such unwanted employee by way of a 'discharge simpliciter' or a 'dismissal' but he cannot dismiss him forthwith a cryptic orders.
-Even the orders of 'discharge simpliciter' as per the exit clause of the contract of employment, if agitated by the employee later, the judiciary has the power to scan the orders and the actual facts precedent to such a decision of the employer and declare it as opposed to public policy u/s 23 of the Indian Contract Act, 1872 and award a higher compensation as held by the Supreme Court in CENTRAL INLAND WATER TRANSPORT CORPORATION v BROJONATH GANGULY [ 1986 SCR (2) 278 ].
-Therefore, there should be valid documentary evidence based on which an orders of discharge simpliciter should actually rest.
+Therefore, factual differences play a vital role in the dismissal of superior cadre employees and the employer has to dispassionately weigh all the options before him and decide whether it is enough to get rid of such an unwanted employee by way of a 'discharge simpliciter' or a 'dismissal' but he cannot dismiss him forthwith with cryptic orders.
+Even the orders of 'discharge simpliciter' as per the exit clause of the contract of employment, if agitated by the employee later, the judiciary has the power to scan the orders and the actual facts precedent to such a decision of the employer and declare it as opposed to public policy u/s 23 of the Indian Contract Act, 1872, and award higher compensation as held by the Supreme Court in CENTRAL INLAND WATER TRANSPORT CORPORATION v BROJONATH GANGULY [1986 SCR (2) 278].
+Therefore, there should be valid documentary evidence based on which orders of discharge simpliciter should actually rest.

 From India, Salem